s-b-t/s-b-t/README.md

 📁 I’m currently working on my second week of learning C#.

-📚 I’m currently learning C#, .NET, ASP.NET, and Entity Framework Core at Coding Dojo.
+📚 I’m currently learning/utilizing C#, .NET, ASP.NET, LINQ, and Entity Framework Core at Coding Dojo.

 🥁  Fun Fact: I play/write drums in the band, Magnasana!
 You can find us on any platform.